 Tom and Laura's story had their mum Camilla laughing with joy

 Camilla later bumped into famed author Jilly Cooper - the British writer once admitted that her lead male character in the best-selling Riders novel was based loosely on Camilla ex-husband Andrew Parker-Bowles.

-The Duchess isn't the first British royal to enjoy the fun of this year's Cheltenham Races. she attended the first day of the horse-racing event, and the 33-year-old didn't let royal watchers down on Wednesday either, when she attended for a second day.
+The Duchess isn't the first British royal to enjoy the fun of this year's Cheltenham Races.
+Zara Tindall brought a touch of royal style to the festival as she attended the first day of the horse-racing event, and the 33-year-old didn't let royal watchers down on Wednesday either, when she attended for a second day.